hackrack/javascript/week_0/bootcamp_prep_online.md

 ### Access

-You will receive access to [Bootcamp Prep Online][bpo] during week 1.
+You can log into [Bootcamp Prep Online][bpo] now!
+Sign up for an account using the email you enrolled into Bootcamp Prep with.

 [bpo]: http://www.aaonline.io/